 For two weeks, use radio, television, newspaper, or internet sources to learn about the daily forecast and weather.
-In a chart format of your choice, record the temperature and precipitation each day and include if a front is approaching, present, or departing.
+In a chart format of your choice, keep track of the temperature and precipitation each day and whether there is a front approaching, present, or departing.
 How do the fronts seem to impact temperature and precipitation?